-One customer accounted for approximately 12% and 10% of total revenues for the three and six months ended June 30, 2024 and 2023, respectively.
+One customer accounted for approximately 12% of total revenues for the three and nine months ended September 30, 2024, respectively, and 11% of total revenues for the three and nine months ended September 30, 2023, respectively.

 (b) Litigation

 From time to time, we and our subsidiaries may be involved in various claims and litigation arising in the ordinary course of business.
 In management's opinion, the resolution of such matters is not expected to have a material adverse effect on our consolidated financial position, results of operations, or cash flows.